3D sans 3D Scans: Scalable Pre-training from Video-Generated Point Clouds

 This loss smooths features along the local geometry by encouraging nearby points to share similar embeddings, while noisy point clouds receive small weights.
 Because the loss depends only on the relational structure between points rather than absolute coordinates, it prevents the collapse of learning and promotes stable representations.

 {\textbf{Noise consistency loss.}} While Laplacian smoothing enforces geometric smoothness across neighboring points, our noise consistency loss ensures feature stability for different augmented views of the same point cloud.
-As shown in Fig.~\ref{fig:noise_consistecy}, given two views of the same video-generated point cloud $x^{(a)}$ and $x^{(b)}$, we feed them into the EMA teacher $g_{\text{EMA}}$ and the student $f_\theta$, respectively, and minimize the discrepancy between their embeddings:
+As shown in Fig.~\ref{fig:noise_consistecy}, given two views of the same VGPC $x^{(a)}$ and $x^{(b)}$, we feed them into the EMA teacher $g_{\text{EMA}}$ and the student $f_\theta$, respectively, and minimize the discrepancy between their embeddings:

 where $\mathcal{P}$ denotes the set of kNN correspondences between the noise-augmented global-view $x^{(a)}$ and the masked global-view $x^{(b)}$.
-Each pair $(i,j)\in\mathcal{P}$ represents two corresponding points from the teacher and student inputs, respectively. $g_{\text{EMA}}(\cdot)$ and $f_\theta(\cdot)$ denote the backbone encoders that output point-wise embeddings.
+Each pair $(i,j)\in\mathcal{P}$ represents corresponding points from the student and teacher inputs, respectively. $g_{\text{EMA}}(\cdot)$ and $f_\theta(\cdot)$ denote the backbone encoders that output point-wise embeddings.
 Minimizing $R_{\text{cons}}$ enforces that the same point maintains a consistent embedding even in the presence of noise.

 {\textbf{Total objective.}} \method{} extends the clustering objective by adding Laplacian smoothness and noise consistency.
 The final loss is defined as: